mw75/Vertorix_VT1100_Mini/README.md

 3. Find the Vertorix VT100 Library and click the install button;

 #### Running the Examples
+It is possible to interchange the board types, they can all join the same network.

 1. Open the Example Sketches from the menu:
 ```sh
 File > Examples > Select Library name > Select Example
 ```
 2. Open the **VT1100_SimpleReceive.ino** and **VT1100_SimpleSend.ino** Examples;
 3. Read through the Sketches to obtain a basic understanding of how they work;
-4. Connect the two VT1100 boards to the computer using serial to USB converters and set Digital Pin 2 (**D2**) LOW (GND) (this will Commission the CC2530 into the Network on power up).
+4. Set Digital Pin 2 (**D2**) LOW (GND) (this will Commission the CC2530 into the Network on power up).
+Connect the two VT1100 boards to the computer using serial to USB converters.
 If you have a second computer available I recommend installing the Arduino IDE on both and running the Send / Receive sketches separately.
 This makes debugging easier when selecting COM ports etc.;
 5. Select the correct Board, Processor and Ports then Upload the Sketches;
 ```sh
 Tools > Board > Vertorix > "VT1100 Mini SPI"